project-akri/akri/docs/prometheus.md

 equivalent to exposing metrics from any deployment to Prometheus.
 Using the [appropriate Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/) for your broker, expose some metrics.
-Then, deploy a Service to expose the metrics, specifying the name of the associated Akri Configuration as a selector (`akri.sh/configuration: <Akri Configuration>`), as the Configuration name is added as a label to all the Broker Pods by the Akri Controller.
+Then, deploy a Service to expose the metrics, specifying the name of the associated Akri Configuration as a selector (`akri.sh/configuration: <Akri Configuration>`), since the Configuration name is added as a label to all the Broker Pods by the Akri Controller.
 Finally, deploy a ServiceMonitor that selects for the previously mentioned service.
+This tells Prometheus which service(s) to discover.

 ### Example: Exposing metrics from the udev video sample Broker
 As an example, an `akri_frame_count` metric has been created in the sample